PrathamShenoy14/EchoSphere/README.md

    npm install
 2.Configure your environment variables:

-Open the .env file in the backend folder.
+Open the .env file in the backend folder.<br>
-Change the MONGO_URI to your MongoDB connection string.
+Change the MONGO_URI to your MongoDB connection string.<br>
-Change the TOKEN_KEY to your desired token key.
+Change the TOKEN_KEY to your desired token key.<br>

 3. Start the backend server:
    ```bash